-Biofeedback works by attaching instruments to your body to measure physiological activity like brain waves, heart rate, body temperature, respiratory rate, and muscle tension.
-You (and often a trained doctor) can see these measurements in real-time on a computer screen.
+Biofeedback works by attaching instruments to your body to measure physiological activity like brain waves, heart rate, blood flow body temperature, respiratory rate, and muscle tension.
+You (and often a doctor trained in biofeedback therapy) can see these measurements in real-time on a computer screen.
 Because you are able to get immediate feedback on your typically hidden mental and physical responses, you can experiment with modifying your thinking and breathing to facilitate desired physiological changes.

 Here’s a simple example of biofeedback.
 Let’s say you’re chronically frazzled.
 You hook yourself up to a heart rate monitor, which reveals a resting heart rate that indicates that you are indeed stressed out.
 So you try different breathing and muscle relaxation exercises to bring your heart rate down.
 The monitor gives you real-time feedback as to whether these exercises are working.

 A typical biofeedback session will measure one or more of the following physiological activities:

 - Electromyogram (EMG).
 This measures muscle activity and tension.
 This measurement is often used for patients wanting to get a better handle on back pain, chronic pain, headaches, and incontinence.

 - Heart rate variability (HRV).
 This measures heart rate.
 As we discussed in our post about stress arousal, as stress increases, our heart rate increases.
 According to biofeedback, knowing your heart rate is increasing should allow you to perform exercises to lower it.
 Heart rate monitoring is typically used to help patients gain control of their stress and anxiety.